AllenNeuralDynamics/Rhapso/README.md

 ## Summary
 Rhapso is a set of Python components used to register, align, and fuse large-scale images.
 Its stateless components can run on a single machine or scale out across cloud-based clusters.

 The core Rhapso components are not tied to any specific cloud service, infrastructure, image type, or imaging modality.
-They only require image data as NumPy arrays.
+The only requirement is 3D image data in NumPy arrays.
 The initial use case is large-scale, overlapping, tile-based, multiscale 3D microscopy datasets (OME Zarr) hosted in S3, but the same components can be adapted to many other large image workflows.

 **Looking forward, we are developing an automated QC system for alignment.**